 Lay out second layer with the fibres perpendicular to the first layer.
 Carefully look over the surface for any holes, gaps or thin areas.
 Check particularly where your shingles overlap.
 This is the area most likely to have thin spots or gaps.
 If you have more thick or bulky joins, spread the fibres out a little with your fingers.
 Add more wool, in thin wisps, as required.

-Lift the bubble wrap and check that all the fibers are flat and wet.
+Lift the bubble wrap and check that all the fibress are flat and wet.
 Add more water if necessary, and repeat the compressing in that spot.
-With the bubble wrap cover in place, add a little of the felting solution to the top of the bubblewrap.
+With the bubble wrap cover in place, add a little of the warm soapy solution to the top of the bubblewrap.
 This allows your hands to move easily and lightly over the surface, gently creating the agitation needed to form a felt skin on the surface of the wool.
 You can also roll over the surface, very lightly, applying no pressure, using a length of PVC pipe, rolling pin, or a pool noodle.
 This helps to evenly wet out the wool fibres.

 To finish the felting we will alternate between these three techniques: